rdsea/iCOMOTSensors/IoTCloudUnits/genericalarmgenerator/README.md

 *  waterpipeline

 ### objectid

-uuid or known names that one can use to link to other logics
+uuid or known identifiers that one can use to link to other logics

 ### other fields if required.
 We can add other fields if needed.